ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ## Token Challenge {#challenge}

 Origins send a token challenge to clients in an "WWW-Authenticate" header field with the "PrivateToken" scheme.
-This field is a series of key-value pairs, where values are base64url-encoded binary data.
-Each field has two mandatory parameters, one containing a token challenge and another containing the token-key used for producing (and verifying) a corresponding token.
+This field is a series parameters, each a key-value pair.
+There are two mandatory parameters: one containing a token challenge and another containing the token-key used for producing (and verifying) a corresponding token.
 The challenge parameter can be repeated in the header field.